Vietnam.vn - Nền tảng quảng bá Việt Nam

 Reacting against pessimistic naturalism, some young writers sought a new ideal, an interior, lyrical, symbolic or mystical neo-romantic aesthetic such as J. Jorgensen, H. Rode, L. Holstein, S. Clausen, G. Wied and Vigo Stuckenberg.

-Another tendency of literature at that time was the literature that inspired social struggle.
+Another trend of literature at that time was the literature that inspired social struggle.
 M. Andersen - Nexoe (1869-1954) was the first prestigious writer representing the Danish workers' movement, introducing new material, placing the proletariat at the center of his work.

 Source